MTG/freesound/README.md

        cp freesound/local_settings.example.py freesound/local_settings.py
        echo FS_USER_ID_FROM_ENV=$(id -u) > .env

-6. [Optional] Create API credentials for the 3rd party services listed below and add them to your own `freesound/local_settings.py` file (check `settings.py` to know the config parameter names that you need to fill in):
+6. [Optional] Create API credentials for the 3rd party services listed below and add them to your own `freesound/local_settings.py` file (check `settings.py` to know the configuration parameter names that you need to fill in):

    * Mapbox
    * Recaptcha